Rhododendron vs Azalea: How to Spot the Difference

 Whether you’re drawn to the stately rhododendron or the charming azalea, successful cultivation of these plants can add exceptional beauty to your garden for years to come.

-Here are some expert gardening tips to help these plants thrive.
+Here is how to help these plants thrive.

 Also, check out my guide: How to Propagate Rhododendrons Successfully.